gergelyszigeti/CUDA_tinies/README.md

 However, the number of values should still be divisible by 32.

 **Update**: Now it is working with several millions of values also.

-**TODO**: put it into a separate function, which could also have the final GPU-CPU copy of the results.